Program Type:

 Event Details

-JOIN US in celebrating our summer reading theme, Unearth a Story, with a Presentation from the Florida Humanities!
+JOIN US in celebrating and supporting our summer reading theme, Unearth a Story, and America's 250th birthday, with a presentation from the Florida Humanities!

 This event is free and open to the public.
 Registration is required as space is limited.

-Presenter Bio: Dalia Colon is the host and executive producer of The Zest podcast for WUSF and the associate producer and co-host of WEDU Arts Plus on Tampa Bay’s PBS television station.
+Dalia Colón is the host and executive producer of The Zest podcast for WUSF and the associate producer and co-host of WEDU Arts Plus on Tampa Bay’s PBS television station.
 As well, she published her first cookbook The Florida Vegetarian Cookbook in March 2024.

 Funding for the Florida Humanities comes from the National Endowment for the Humanities and private donations.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the National Endowment for the Humanities.